thaihungle/SHM/README.md

 📜 For more details, check out our [paper](https://arxiv.org/abs/2410.10132) and [blogs](https://open.substack.com/pub/hungleai/p/stable-hadamard-memory-the-unified?r=3an4d1&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true).
-Feel free to reach out with your suggestions.
+Please feel free to let me know your suggestions.
 We're constantly working to improve and expand the framework.

 > [!IMPORTANT]
 > If you find this repository helpful for your work, please consider citing as follows: